 Although shingles are the primary protectors of your roof, they can't completely seal joints or corners.
 Roof flashing may be thin and galt, but it plays a large role in keeping water from damaging your home.

-Galvanized steel - used most often and preferred by professional roofing companies
+- Galvanized steel - used most often and preferred by professional roofing companies

-Aluminum-zinc coated steel marketed under the Galvalume name - offers more corrosion resistance than galvanized steel
+- Aluminum-zinc coated steel marketed under the Galvalume name - offers more corrosion resistance than galvanized steel

-Aluminum - easily bent and the material of choice for DIY installation
+- Aluminum - easily bent and the material of choice for DIY installation

-Copper - custom-made for copper roofs
+- Copper - custom-made for copper roofs

-Roof flashing is installed wherever there's an intersection or a termination of your roof.
+Metal flashing is installed wherever there's an intersection or a termination of your roof.
 That means you'll see roof flashing material in the following areas:

-At vent pipes
+- At vent pipes

-Along roof ridges
+- Along roof ridges

-In low areas (valleys) where roof pitches connect
+- In low areas (valleys) where roof pitches connect

-Around dormer walls
+- Around dormer walls

-Around skylights or other windows extended from the roof
+- Around skylights or other windows extended from the roof

 For flat roofs or those without overhanging eaves or soffits, drip edge flashing may be installed to move water off the roof into a gutter system.

-Assessing Roof Flashing Damage
+How to Assess Roof Flashing Damage

-Signs of Damage
+Signs of Roof Flashing Damage

-Small holes: Water needs only a little space to seep under roof shingles.
+- Small holes: Water needs only a little space to seep under roof shingles.
 Small holes in roof flashing caused by corrosion or wildlife (woodpeckers) can turn into a large problem and need to be sealed.

-Rust or corrosion: Even with galvanized coatings, roof flashing materials will corrode over time due to the reaction with air.
+- Rust or corrosion: Even with galvanized coatings, roof flashing materials will corrode over time due to the reaction with air.
 Salt air is more corrosive than inland air.
-Rusted roof flashing will no longer repel water and needs to be cleaned, sealed or replaced.
+Rusted roof flashing will no longer repel water and needs to be cleaned, sealed, or replaced.

-Missing pieces: If the roof flashing loosens during storms or high winds, is not affixed properly or is peeled back by a curious raccoon, you may notice missing pieces.
+- Missing pieces: If the roof flashing loosens during storms or high winds, is not affixed properly, or is peeled back by a curious raccoon, you may notice missing pieces.
 The absence of the water barrier flashing is a serious concern.

-Internal leaks: You may not be able to see all the roof flashing, but internal leaks near windows, fireplaces, skylights or in your attic are another sign of damage.
+- Internal leaks: You may not be able to see all the roof flashing, but internal leaks near windows, fireplaces, skylights, or in your attic are another sign of damage.

-Mold or staining on fascia boards: Drip edge flashing that was improperly installed can cause this type of damage.
+- Mold or staining on fascia boards: Drip edge flashing that was improperly installed can cause this type of damage.